 2. Snowshoe to See Wildlife

 I had never seen so many animal tracks as when we stayed at Wild Skies Cabin in northwestern Colorado.
-We didn’t see one other person on the trip, but we saw more tracks than we could count!
+We didn’t see another person on the trip, but we saw more tracks than we could count!

 3. Snowshoe to a Backcountry Hut